 Condition:

-No development shall take place until a scheme of surface and foul water drainage has been submitted to and approved in writing by the Local Planning Authority.
+No development shall take place until a scheme of surface water drainage has been submitted to and approved in writing by the Local Planning Authority.
 The approved scheme shall be fully implemented before the development is occupied/brought into use (whichever is the sooner).

 Reason: The condition is a pre-commencement condition to ensure satisfactory drainage of the site and to avoid flooding.

-1. A detailed scheme of surface and foul water drainage should be submitted for approval.
+1. A detailed scheme of surface water drainage should be submitted for approval.

 SIGNED: SIGNED: